kampsy/gwizo/README.md

 ## gwizo

-gwizo |pronounced as [guizo]| is the Next generation Native Go implementation of the Porter Stemming algorithm (An algorithm for suffix stripping M.F.Porter 1980 see: http://tartarus.org/martin/PorterStemmer/def.txt).
+gwizo |pronounced as [guizo]| is the Next generation Native Go implementation of the Porter Stemmer algorithm (An algorithm for suffix stripping M.F.Porter 1980 see: http://tartarus.org/martin/PorterStemmer/def.txt).
-Gwizo is Better than other Go implementations of the algorithm because it Provides powerful features Like the Measure([v]vc{m}[c]) of the word, how many Vowel and Consonants the word has or had?, enables developers to choose which step(Step_1a, Step_2 etc) to use on a word etc. Gwizo was built from the ground up with modularity in mind.
+Gwizo is Better than other Go implementations of the algorithm because it Provides powerful features Like value of Measure([v]vc{m}[c]) of the word, how many Vowel and Consonants the word has or had?, enables developers to choose which step(Step_1a, Step_2 etc) to use on a word etc. Gwizo was built from the ground up with modularity in mind.
 Developers have direct access to the Core parts of the algorithm, which results in doing